tobias-dev/reactnd-project-flashcards-native/README.md

 ### Install

 - Install project dependencies with `yarn install`.
-- Install ios simulator dependencies in the subfolder `ios` with `pod install`.
+- Install iOS simulator dependencies in the subfolder `ios` with `pod install`.

 ### Start